zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 --- Circuit
   17 bits integers
   9 manp (maxi log2 norm2)
-  52ms to solve
+  282ms to solve
---- Optimizer config
+--- User config
-  6.334248e-05 error per pbs call nan error per circuit call
+  6.334248e-05 error per pbs call
+  1.000000e-02 error per circuit call
 --- Complexity for the full circuit
-  0 Millions Operations
+  0.000000e+00 Millions Operations
 --- Correctness for each Pbs call
-  1/-2147483648 errors (0.000000e+00)
+  1/-2147483648 errors (1.036585e-46)
 --- Correctness for the full circuit
-  1/-2147483648 errors (0.000000e+00)
+  1/-2147483648 errors (1.036585e-46)
 --- Parameters resolution
-  1x glwe_dimension
+  5x glwe_dimension
-  2**11 polynomial (2048)
+  2**8 polynomial (256)
   0 lwe dimension
   keyswitch l,b=0,0
   blindrota l,b=0,0
   wopPbs : false
+---
 ```

+In this latter optimization information, one will find information such as:

+- bit-width ("17 bits integers") used in the program; we remind that for the moment, the compiler only supports a precision, i.e., that all PBS are promoted to the same bit-width (the largest one).
+In other words, this bit-width highly drives the speed of the program, and it is essential to try to reduce it as much as possible for fast execution
+- maximal norm2 ("9 manp"), which has an impact on the crypto parameters which can be found.
+The larger this norm2, the slower PBS will be.
+The norm2 is related to norm of some constants appearing in your program, in a way which will be clarified in the compiler documentation
-In this latter optimization information, one will find information about bit-width ("17 bits integers") used in the program, probability of error of an individual PBS ("6.334248e-05 error per pbs call"), probability of error of the full circuit (FIXME, https://github.com/zama-ai/concrete-ml-internal/issues/2140), an estimation of the cost of the circuit (FIXME, https://github.com/zama-ai/concrete-ml-internal/issues/2140), and, for cryptographers only, some information about cryptographic parameters.
+- probability of error of an individual PBS ("6.334248e-05 error per pbs call")
+- probability of error of the full circuit ("1.000000e-02 error per circuit call"),
+- an estimation of the cost of the circuit ("0.000000e+00 Millions Operations"),

+and, for cryptographers only, some information about cryptographic parameters:

+- 5x glwe_dimension
+- 2\*\*8 polynomial (256)
+- 0 lwe dimension
+- keyswitch l,b=0,0
+- blindrota l,b=0,0
+- wopPbs : false

+Remark that this optimizer feedback is a work in progress and will be modified and improved in the future release.